 The MS18 gross tonnage for roadway beams, as specified in Paragraph 7.1.7.2B shall be specified on the Summary of Bridge Rating in the spaces provided for Item 64 and Item 66.
+Sidewalk beam gross tonnage shall not be reported in the Summary.
+Due to limitations in NBIS coding, the rating factors shall not be reported at a value greater than 99.9.
+If the calculated rating tonnages shown in the Breakdown of Bridge Rating equal or exceed 99.9, report 99.8 at Operating (Item 64) and 99.7 at Inventory (Item 66) in the Summary of Bridge Rating.
+The one exception to this rule according to the December 1995 FHWA NBIS Coding Guide is to code 99.9 for Items 64 and 66 “for a structure under sufficient fill such that, according to AASHTO design, the live load is insignificant in the structure load capacity.”

-Sidewalk beam gross tonnage shall not be reported in the Summary.Both Inventory and Operating Ratings shall be calculated for the Rating Vehicles outlined above.
+Both Inventory and Operating Ratings shall be calculated for the Rating Vehicles outlined above.
 In general, lane loadings shall not be used for the H20 and HS20 vehicles when the span length is less than 200 feet.
 However, if a component of a structure is rated for the H vehicle, and the rating is determined to be 12 tons or less, this component must also be rated using the lane loading.

 The above 12-ton limitation is based upon the 1978 AASHTO Manual for Maintenance Inspection of Bridges, which states in 5.2.2 “The probability of having a series of closely spaced vehicles of the maximum allowed weight becomes greater as the maximum allowed weight for each unit becomes less.
 That is, it is more likely to have a train of light-weight vehicles than it is to have a train of heavy-weight vehicles.”